Dom1L/GDSC23/README.md

 Decide if you want to fine-tune a pretrained model, or train a model from scratch.
 This and other hyperparameters can be set in the 04_run_training notebook.

 ## Making Classifications
-Running the 04_run_training notebook creates sub-folders for each training run, containing model checkpoints, hyperparamter savefiles, events.out.tfevents for logging, two prediction csv and other useful files.
+Running the 04_run_training notebook creates sub-folders for each training run, containing model checkpoints, hyperparameter savefiles, events.out.tfevents for logging, two prediction csv and other useful files.
 Refer to the notebooks README.

 ## Data
 This Model is expecting waveform files in the data folder together with a metadata csv file, that contains the exact filename, path and label for training/validation data and filename, path for test data.
 Crucially, all data is supposed to have the same sampling frequency, but can vary in length.